-

 Franchising

-Ebony has comprehensive experience in franchising, representing both franchisors and franchisees, and attracting repeat instructions from specialist franchise solicitors.
+Ebony has a well‑established niche practice in franchising, acting for both franchisors and franchisees, and is regularly instructed by specialist franchise solicitors.

-- Ali v Abbeyfield VE Ltd [2018] EWHC 669 (Ch) – Represented the co-claimants in a successful fraudulent misrepresentation claim for rescission and damages plus successfully defended a substantial counterclaim for internally maintained overdrafts.
+- Ali v Abbeyfield VE Ltd [2018] EWHC 669 (Ch): a successful fraudulent misrepresentation claim for rescission and damages in which Ebony represented multiple claimants plus successfully defending a substantial counterclaim for internally maintained overdrafts.
 Led by Brie Stevens-Hoare KC.

-- Acting for a national franchisor in Commercial Court proceedings against a former franchisee and its ‘new’ competing entity, including for inducing breach of contract and unlawful means conspiracy.
+- Acting for a national franchisor in Commercial Court proceedings against a former franchisee and a competing entity, including claims for inducing breach of contract and unlawful means conspiracy.

-- Advising a master franchisee on the meaning and effect of a series of clauses in its standard form franchise agreement in relation to: the term, renewal, confidentiality and non-compete.
+- Advising a master franchisee on the construction and effect of key provisions in standard form franchise agreements, including term, renewal, confidentiality and non‑compete clauses.

 - International